Akaflieg Karlsruhe: The Seventies to Eighties

 The Ak-4 project was a in cooperation with the Institute for climate research and meteorology at the Karlsruhe Institute of Technology.
 Climatic data over the Upper Rhine Region was measured with an airplane purpose built with special equipment for in flight data collection.

+1980s to 2000s

+Construction of the AFK-3 launch winch began in 1983 and it went into operation in 1987.
+In 1984, work began on the AK-5 glider project using fibre composite construction, which made its maiden flight in the early 1990s.
+The AK-5 was developed into the improved AK-5b in the mid-1990s, which took off for the first time in 1996.
+At the same time, construction began on the high-performance single-seater AK-8, which made its maiden flight in 2003.
+These developments marked the transition to modern CFRP construction and improved aerodynamic concepts.

 Akaflieg Karlsruhe today

 Akaflieg Karlsruhe has a workshop on the west campus of the Karlsruhe Institute of Technology.
 The students usually work off the required 300 hours per year there.
-The DG-1000 with a 400-N-Turbine (AK-9) is finished and in flight trials.
-The main project is the construction of AK-X, a pure wing 15-class glider.
+The main project is the construction of AK-X, flying wing 15m-class glider.
 The flying activities, with winch hauling, are held on the glider field of Rheinstetten, close to the fair of Karlsruhe since the airport of Karlsruhe-Forchheim was closed.

 Gliders/ Prototypes

 Aircraft designed and/or built at Akaflieg Karlsruhe include: